 Aerate and Dethatching Your Lawns

-For properties with lawns, it’s essential to dethatch and aerate in fall.
+For properties with lawns, it’s essential to dethatch and aerate in the fall.

-When you aerate your soil, you create small holes that air, nutrients and water to penetrate and get to the grassroots.
+When you aerate your soil, you create small holes that air, nutrients, and water penetrate and get to the grassroots.

 Another thing you might notice is yellowish-brownish grass lying under fresh growing grass.
 This is known as thatch.